One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 What You Can Do

 • Eat diverse plant foods.
 Different fibers feed different bacteria.
+The more variety in your diet, the more niches you create for microbial recovery.

 The Bottom Line